 After some time of testing you will notice that there is a pattern of some kind (testers are really good in discovering hidden patterns) on how bugs appear or reappear.
 When you discover that pattern, one thing you might want to do is to reduce the number of known bugs or bug types from your product in the future.
 We can divide this process into two steps:

-The first step is to analyze bugs in a software with the aim of finding the source.
 Why and how did a defect find a way into the software?
 Possible questions to ask: Is our system architecture too complex?
 Bad (or no) technical documentation?
 Vague or contradictory requirements?
 Do our people have the necessary skills to design/implement/test the software?

-Second step: To define a set of actions and procedures to avoid appearance of the same bugs in the future.
 A typical approach might be: define a set of guidelines and standards to prevent this type of failure in the future, improve the quality of requirements by creating a checklist of what good requirements should cover, or use a specific tool to help us.

 To summarize, with the help of analytical techniques we collect information about the software, with the help of constructive software quality assurance methods we prevent reappearance of bugs from a known source.